AFatNiBBa/lazylist/readMe.md

+## Just so you know
+Due to its internal use this package polyfills `Symbol.dispose` and `Iterator.prototype[Symbol.dispose]()`, but don't worry it checks if they've already been polyfilled beforehand

 ## Note to self about compilation
 - There's a fair chance that **vite**'s enough stupid to bundle the classes in the wrong order, thus throwing when derived classes don't find their base one, sort them
 - Type nesting may be too much for **TypeScript**, and it will give you an error at `recursiveTypeRelatedTo()`, run <kbd>Ctrl + P</kbd> and paste the error path, then wrap the line